Self-care is a person taking care of themselves and their personal health, well-being, or happiness.

 Make A Schedule

 Getting up earlier might be easier said than done.
-But if you have trouble falling asleep at night, a consistent wake-up call might work better.
-Set an alarm clock so that it wakes you naturally without any sense of urgency.
+But a consistent wake-up call might work better if you have trouble falling asleep at night.
+Set an alarm clock so it wakes you naturally without any urgency.

 Prepare Ahead Of Time